Ghalicb/ICG-SwissGraphics/Project/Report/src/report.md

 - We evaluate the norm of face_center_to_intersection_vector and compare it with the norm of (x_size/2,y_size/2,z_size/2), which is the biggest value face_center_to_intersection_vector could have when intersection_point is on a face, before starting any heavy computations.

 ## Cornell Box
 We described a Cornell Box scene (/Improved-Ray-Tracer/scenes/cornell_box/).
 It is composed of five walls, one light, one cuboid and one sphere.
 For now, we do not consider specular, shininess nor mirror, which are all set to 0.
-It has 800x800x800 dimensions, the origin (0,0,0) is at the center of the box and the camera located at (0, 0, 600) is looking at the origin.
+It has 800x800x800 dimensions, the origin (0,0,0) is at the center of the box and the camera located at (0, 0, 600) is looking at the origin with a field of view of 90 degrees.

 Go to `Improved-Ray-Tracer/` and ray trace it with : `./build/raytrace ./scenes/cornell_box/cornell_box.sce ./results/cornell_box.png`